fmccown/SongApi/README.md

 # SongApi
-RESTful web API created with Express and MongoDB
+RESTful web API created with Express and MongoDB.
+This API is from the [Web Programming zyBook](https://www.zybooks.com/catalog/web-programming/).

 First, ensure the MongoDB deamon is running since the API reads and writes to MongoDB.